tordevries/debuggr/README.md

 ## Future Features

 Here are a few of the ideas on the future radar:
 - **Whitelisted file names for the Files menu.** Instead of reading all the local files, provide a list of specific files to be viewed, and prevent access outside that list.
-Useful within a distributed package, perhaps.
+Useful within a distributed package.
 - **Allow loading of remote files.** This would allow viewing the source of pages elsewhere using cURL, though obviously only HTML/CSS/JS.
 Useful on mobile where it is otherwise difficult to read source code.